The application form must be completed online. The following materials must accompany the application in order for it to be considered complete.

 Transcripts that are not stated in English must be accompanied by a translation into English.

 Please do not request and mail official transcripts as part of the application process.
 Unofficial transcripts are sufficient for the faculty’s review of your application.
-If you are offered admission to the Graduate School, you will be asked at that time to send official transcripts from each college or university you have attended to the GSAS Admissions Office.
+If you are offered admission to the Graduate School, you will be asked at that time to send official transcripts from the undergraduate institution you attended to the Central Graduate Admission Office.

 Letters of Recommendation

 Letters of recommendation should be submitted electronically through the online application system.
 Once you have saved the contact information for a particular reference within the online application, that individual will receive instructions via e-mail for submitting a letter of recommendation on your behalf.
 The Graduate School requires two letters of recommendation.
-As many programs require additional letters, please consult instructions specific to your program within the online application.
+As many programs require additional letters, please consult the program's website for additional requirements.
 You may submit your application independently of the letters submitted by your references.

 Letters of recommendation should be sought from faculty in your proposed field of study who are sufficiently familiar with your work to make a comprehensive evaluation of your abilities.
 If you have already undertaken a graduate program, at least one of the letters should be from a faculty member who is familiar with your academic performance on the graduate level.

-Applicants to the following programs will be required to upload one or two samples of their academic writing: Anthropology, Art & Architectural History, Classics, Creative Writing, East Asian Studies, English, French, History, Italian, Linguistics, Middle Eastern and South Asian Studies, Music, Philosophy, Politics, Slavic Languages & Literatures, Sociology, and Spanish.
+Applicants to the following programs will be required to upload one or two samples of their academic writing: Anthropology, Art & Architectural History, Classics, Creative Writing, East Asian Studies, English, European Studies, French, History, Italian, Linguistics, Middle Eastern and South Asian Studies, Media Studies, Music, Philosophy, Politics, Religious Studies, Slavic Languages & Literatures, Sociology, and Spanish.